abdulqadirtr/Android-Covid19-Tracking-application/README.md

                                   **********************************************

 **Application Overview**
-The application is a small contribution against the fight for COVID19.
+The application is a small contribution for the News applications.

 # ApK Download Link
 https://drive.google.com/open?id=1TpzT1kmMqjzGP1WWPZMbbTApnqkxTsJP